Marriott International: History

 The Luxury Collection brand began on January 13, 1992, when ITT Sheraton designated 28 of its most expensive hotels and 33 of the Sheraton Towers, as the ITT Sheraton Luxury Collection.

-In February 1994, ITT Sheraton Hotels and Resorts acquired a controlling interest in CIGA (Compagnia Italiana Grandi Alberghi, or Italian Grand Hotels Company), an Italian international hotel chain that owned several luxury properties in Europe.
+In February 1994, ITT Sheraton Hotels and Resorts acquired a controlling interest in Compagnia Italiana Grandi Alberghi (CIGA or Italian Grand Hotels Company), an Italian international hotel chain that owned several luxury properties in Europe.
 The majority of the CIGA hotels were folded into The Luxury Collection.
 CIGA's original logo, the four horses of St. Mark, was kept for The Luxury Collection brand logo until 2010; each Luxury Collection hotel now uses its own logo.

 In 2011, it embarked on an advertising campaign.
 In 2012, the brand announced a major expansion in Asia, particularly in China.
 Also in 2014, the brand signed Danish supermodel Helena Christensen as spokesperson.
 In 2015, the company launched a $700 million program to renovate properties.

 Animal welfare controversy

-According to Vox, Marriott International promised in 2013 to move away from some particularly cruel factory-farming practices by banning cages for hens and pregnant pigs.
-After Marriott missed its 2015 deadline, the company was called out by an international campaign led by the Open Wing Alliance.
-Marriott then reiterated its commitment to eliminating caged eggs from its global supply chain.
+In 2013, Marriott International committed to eliminating the use of battery cage eggs and gestation crates in its supply chain by 2015, but did not meet this goal.
+According to Vox, the Humane League and the Open Wing Alliance used online publicity and silent protest to pressure Marriott International.
+Marriott set a new target to source only cage-free eggs globally by 2025, reiterating its commitment to eliminating caged eggs from its global supply chain.
+In 2024, Marriott reported that 42.04% of the eggs in its supply chain were cage-free.

-Marriott committed to sourcing 100% of eggs from cage-free sources by the end of 2025 and reported progress in some regions.
-But as of 2025, Marriott remains critically behind on this commitment.
-Animal protection organizations have renewed pressure on Marriott over its disappointing progress.
-According to Mercy For Animals' StopMarriottCruelty.org website, the hospitality giant's limited progress and lack of a clear implementation plan raise serious doubts about whether it will meet its own deadline.
+In May 2025, animal protection nonprofit Mercy for Animals claimed Marriott has attempted to silence activists.
+According to Mercy for Animals CEO Leah Garcés, the company sought to take down campaign websites that shared updates on its cage-free progress.

-In May 2025, the animal protection nonprofit Mercy For Animals revealed Marriott's efforts to silence activist efforts.
-According to Mercy For Animals CEO Leah Garcés, the company sought to take down campaign websites that shared updates on its cage-free progress.
+During a June 2025 hotel industry conference at the New York Marriott Marquis, a protest concerning the use of eggs from caged hens interrupted a panel featuring executives from major hotel companies, including Marriott International.

-Animal protection organizations are leading other campaigns globally.
-Social media posts and press reports from the United States and Germany document multiple protests in front of Marriott hotels and events attended by top company executives.
-In response to one of these demonstrations, Marriott International reacted aggressively and continued to withhold any clear plans to meet its 2025 cage-free pledge.
+According to The Washington Post, as of 2026, Marriott International has not fulfilled this commitment.
+As of January 2026, Marriott International has declined to provide updated timelines for its global cage-free egg commitment, citing bird flu and supply-chain disruptions as obstacles to the 2025 deadline.